RAID 6 Data Recovery

 Introduction RAID 6 Array

 RAID 6’s only disadvantage is not related to data recovery.
-The performance of the RAID 6 is slower than the performance of other RAIDs because the each set of parities might be calculated separately, and the costs of implementing the RAID 6 system are more than other disks’ ’implementation, because two extra disks are required for parity.
+The performance of the RAID 6 is slower than the performance of other RAIDs because each set of parties might be calculated separately, and the costs of implementing the RAID 6 system are more than other disks’ ’implementation because two extra disks are required for parity.

 The Reed-Solomon parity mechanism is used widely for data storage and error correction on the RAID 6.
 The P and Q parity data, used in the RAID 6 array, is based on the Reed-Solomon parity codes.
 Below, you can see the pattern describing how the information is divided across the RAID 6, consisting of four disks.
 DiskInternals RAID data recovery is familiar with this mechanism.

 Reed-Solomon parity is the main reason for the reliability of RAID 6.
 If one fragment of information is corrupted on one or two discs, the array controller will recalculate and restore the data automatically.
 DiskInternals RAID 6 software recognizes Reed-Solomon parity right away and performs the recovery process, saving recovered data to the location you chose.